 Once the camper front is higher than the rear, press and hold the "ALL JACKS" button.
 Release the button when the camper is at the desired height.
-Make sure the front of the camper stays higher than the rear and is level.
+Make sure the front of the camper stays higher than the rear and is level (side to side).